GreanBeetle/went-to-bali-mwahaha/README.md

 E-commerce site.
 Uses `bcrypt` and `materialize`.
 There's a seed file.
 Set up your own admin.
 If you have questions, I'll be in Bali with no email.
 Ask someone else.

+NOTES

+Hi Franz.
+This was a difficult but illuminating prompt.
+You're previous students are right, more prompts like these would be helpful.
+Question regarding commit messages.
+I wrote a few commits like this, "Refactor f.number_field :quantity to accept only 1 < int < 1000".
+Professionally acceptable?
+No?
+Better to write "Refactor number field input to accept only integers between 1 and 1000"?
+My instinct is that plain English is best, but I'm curious about your take.

 # Went To Bali MWAHAHA!